Climate Solutions Fund – Emissions Reduction Fund (ERF) safeguard for large emitters

 We provide services under the Australian Government’s Safeguard Mechanism.
-This program makes certain that purchased emissions reductions, or successful ERF auction projects, are not offset by higher than business-as-usual levels.
+This program makes certain that purchased emissions reductions, or successful Climate Solutions Fund (ERF) auction projects, are not offset by higher than business-as-usual levels.

 The safeguard means that large emitters, approximately 140 organisations in Australia, stay within baseline levels.
 Those emitting in excess of 100,000 tonnes of greenhouse gases annually are covered under the safeguard.
 Together this accounts for about 50% of Australia’s emissions.